rohitarondekar/prarupa/README.md

 Prarupa
 =======

+    Please note that this is neither the official nor the best plugin available for this task.
+David Trasbo's [formatize](http://github.com/dtrasbo) was the awesome one.
+I have in fact used it as a reference while making prarupa and hence the two codebases are very very similar.
+I posted on [RubyFlow](http://www.rubyflow.com) before David and therefore got more watchers and press.
+So this message is just to set things clear, and hopefully all watchers of this project will start watching & report issues to Formatize.
+Note that I will continue to maintain prarupa.

 Prarupa is plugin for Rails 3 that provides the `textilize`, `textilize_without_paragraph` and `markdown` helpers.
 These were extracted from Rails and have been modified slightly.
 Instead of using `BlueCloth` for `markdown`, Prarupa uses `RDiscount` which is supposed to be faster and better maintained.
 Other minor internal tweaks have been made.

 Install